Other than the

 in the laboratory, and results need to be collated.
 Furthermore, a common

 language needs to be found so that people from across the spectrum

 The method that is being suggested by this site is that of trial, observation,

 and cataloguing, followed by distillation of these experiences by those

 interested.
 The language is that of observation (phenomenology), standard

-botanical pathology (named diseases) with a sprinkling of biodynamic
+botanical pathology (named diseases) with a very restrained sprinkling of biodynamic

 jargon.
 I have found it hard to avoid the latter because - outside of